Kitura/Swift-Kuery/README.md

 }
 ```

-To guard against SQL Injection attacks, use the following Parameterized version instead:
+To guard against SQL Injection attacks, use the following parameterized version of the code:
 ```swift
 let query = Select(from: confidential)
   .where(confidential.key1 == Parameter() || confidential.key2 == Parameter())